sg893052/sonic-buildimage/L2/LLDP/LLDP_KLISH_CLI.md

 ```

 **Optional LLDP TLVs**
 By default, management address and system capabilities TLV are advertised in LLDP frames.
-User can use below commands to suppress these TLVs from sending to the Peer.
+This command can be used to enable sending of these TLVs to the Peer.

-**[no] lldp suppress-tlv < system-capabilities | management-address >**
+**[no] lldp tlv-select < system-capabilities | management-address >**

-Use no command to advertise the corresponding TLV
+Use no command to disable sending of TLVs in LLDP frames to the Peer

 ```
-sonic(config)# lldp suppress-tlv system-capabilities
+sonic(config)# lldp tlv-select system-capabilities

-sonic(config)# lldp suppress-tlv management-address
+sonic(config)# no lldp tlv-select management-address
 ```

 #### 3.3.2.1 Interface Level Commands

+This command can be used to enable LLDP for a particular interface.
 LLDP is enabled by default for all the interfaces.
-User can use below command to disable LLDP for a particular interface.

-**[no] lldp disable**
+**[no] lldp enable**

-Use no command to re-enable LLDP for that interface
+Use no command to disable LLDP for that interface

 Eg:

 ```
 sonic(config)# interface Ethernet 0
-sonic(conf-if-Ethernet0)# lldp disable
+sonic(conf-if-Ethernet0)# lldp enable
 ```

-**Mode**
+**LLDP frame Receiption and Transmission**
-By default both transmit and receive for LLDP frames is enabled for all interfaces.
-User can use below command to configure either in receive only or transmit only modes for a particular interface.
+By default both transmit and receive of LLDP frames is enabled for all interfaces.
+This command can be used to configure either in receive only or transmit only mode for a particular interface.
 If Global Mode is set, then Interface level mode doesnt take effect.

-**[no] lldp mode <receive | transmit>**
+**[no] lldp <receive | transmit>**

 Use no command to set mode to default

 ```
 sonic(config)# interface Ethernet 0
-sonic(conf-if-Ethernet0)# lldp mode receive
+sonic(conf-if-Ethernet0)# lldp receive
 ```